yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/CORE.md

 Not an operational convenience.

 The Constitution remains unchanged.

-The implementation is reconciled.
+The implementation is treated as non-conforming until formally reconciled.

+Divergence is recorded.
+Reconciliation is documented.
+The record is preserved.

+text
+Constitution
+     ↓
+Implementation
+     ↓
+Divergence detected
+     ↓
+Test result
+     ↓
+Non-conforming state
+     ↓
+Formal reconciliation
 FINAL STATEMENT
 Continuation without control is a managed risk — not a controlled one.